 Catalog change:

 Limitation on Repeated Courses No course may be repeated more than once, whether at FAU or at any other institution, without the permission of the student’s advising office: University Advising Services, in the case of students with 45 or fewer completed credit hours; the college advising office, for those students with greater than 45 completed credit hours; or the Honors College Academic Support Services office, for students at the Harriet L. Wilkes Honors College.
 To receive permission, the student must explain the reasons for the poor academic performance in past attempts and include a plan for success in the course on the next attempt.
+Those students who are requesting permission to enroll in the same mathematics course for the third time (or any subsequent attempt) may be required to first enroll in and successfully complete a “math boot camp.”

 Good Academic Standing At Florida Atlantic University, students are in good standing if their cumulative (FAU) grade point average is 2.0 or higher and/or their current (most recent term) grade point average is 2.0 or higher.